 When I used it, the edges flopped everywhere splashing the soapy water on my face!
-On top of that, the tightly weaved cloth never got dry.
+On top of that, the tightly woven cloth never got dry.
 Yes, it meant it was germ heaven!

-In this article, I’ll show you how to resize over-sized dish cloth.
+In this article, I’ll show you how to resize an oversized dishcloth.

 What you need

 - crochet hook (recommend non-plastic ones)

 To begin with, unravel the yarn.
 If the dishcloth has been washed a few times, the yarn may be thin, so pull gently as much as you can.
 Don’t worry if it gets ripped.
 We can always reconnect two pieces by tying a knot.

 Tip: By coiling the yarn, you can save time for untangling.
 (Since mine became a few shorter pieces, I didn’t coil them.)

 Step 2: Start to crochet

 Once you finish unravelling the yarn, start to crochet.
 If you are new to crochet, check here for a tutorial.
 Like me, you don’t have to be a pro.

 Tip: I recommend a non-plastic (metal) crochet hook.
 The plastic one in the picture broke when I have almost finished the 3rd cloth.
 On the other hand, the metal one I bought over 30 years ago (currently missing) still works.